pawiie/Qzone/README.md

-It is arena for Quiz lovers
+It is an arena for Quiz lovers